ultimatedotfiles/strap/README.md

 > **WARNING**:
 >
-> It is *strongly recommended to always specify a `@version` suffix* in every strap plugin idenfier to ensure
+> It is *strongly recommended to always specify a `:package-version` suffix* in every strap package idenfier to ensure
 > deterministic (repeatable) behavior.
+Omitting `:package-version` suffixes - and relying on the `:master` default -
-Omitting `@version` suffixes can cause errors or problems
-> during a `strap` run.
-Omission can be useful while developing a plugin, but it is generally recommended to provide
+> can cause errors or problems during a `strap` run.
+Omission can be useful while developing a package, but it is
-> a `@version` suffix at all other times.
+> recommended to provide a `:package-version` suffix at all other times.

-### Strap Plugins Directory
+### Strap Packages Directory

-Any plugin referenced by you (or by other plugins) that are not included in the Strap installation are automatically downloaded and stored in your `$HOME/.strap/plugins` directory.
+Any package referenced by you (or by other packages) that are not included in the Strap installation are automatically downloaded and stored in your `$HOME/.strap/packages` directory.

-This directory is organized according to the following rules based on the Strap Plugin ID format:
+This directory is organized according to the following rules based on the Strap Package ID.
+An example Strap Package ID of `com.github.acme:hello:1.0.2` will be used for illustration purposes.

-* The URI host part of the id is parsed and split up (tokenized) into a list of separate string elements whenever a dot character ( `.` ) is encountered.
-For example, the string `github.com` becomes the list `[github, com]`
+* The strap package id's `group-id` component is parsed, and period characters ( `.` ) are replaced with forward-slash characters ( `/` ).
+For example, the `group-id` of `com.github.acme` becomes `com/github/acme`

+* The resulting string is appended with a forward-slash ( `/` ).
+For example, `com/github/acme` becomes
+  `com/github/acme/`

-* The list order is then reversed.
-For example list `[github, com]` becomes list `[com, github]`
+* The resulting string is appended with the package id's `package-name` component.
+For example, `com/github/acme/` becomes `com/github/acme/hello`

-* The new (now reversed) list elements are joined together with the forward-slash character ( `/` ) to form a single string.
-For example, list `[com, github]` becomes the string `com/github`
+* The resulting string is appended with a forward-slash ( `/` ).
+For example, `com/github/acme/hello` becomes
+  `com/github/acme/hello/`

-* The resulting string is appended to the string `$HOME/.strap/plugins/`.
-For example: `com/github` becomes `$HOME/.strap/plugins/com/github`
+* The resulting string is appended with the `strap-package-id`'s `package-version` component if one exists, or `HEAD` if one doesn't exist.
+For example:

-* The uri path in the Strap Plugin ID is appended to the resulting string.

-  For example, a strap plugin id of `https://github.com/acme/hello` has a URI path of `/acme/hello`.
-This implies the resulting string is `$HOME/.strap/plugins/com/github/acme/hello`
+  * A strap package id of `com.github.acme:hello:1.0.2` becomes `com/github/acme/hello/1.0.2` and
+  * A strap package id of `com.github.acme:hello` becomes `com/github/acme/hello/HEAD`

-* A forward-slash character ( `/` ) and then the `version` string is appended to the resulting string.
-If no version is found the string literal `LATEST` is used.
+* The resulting string is appended to the string `$HOME/.strap/packages/`.
+For example, `com/github/acme/hello/1.0.2` becomes `$HOME/.strap/packages/com/github/acme/hello/1.0.2`

-  For example, `https://github.com/acme/hello@1.0.2` becomes the string `$HOME/.strap/plugins/com/github/acme/hello/1.0.2` and `https://github.com/acme/hello` becomes the string `$HOME/.strap/plugins/com/github/acme/hello/LATEST`

-* The resulting string is used to create the directory where that plugin's code will be downloaded, for example:
+* The resulting string is used as the argument to the `mkdir -p` command, which is used to create the directory where that package's code will be downloaded, for example:

-  `mkdir -p $HOME/.strap/plugins/com/github/acme/hello/1.0.2`
+  `mkdir -p "$HOME/.strap/packages/com/github/acme/hello/1.0.2"`

-### Strap Plugin Structure
+### Strap Package Structure

-A strap plugin is a git repository with the following directories at its root:
+A strap package is a folder containing:

-* `cmd` is optional and may contain sub-commands that strap can execute.
-* `hooks` is optional and may contain executable scripts that strap can run during various lifecycle phases.
-* `lib` is optional and may contain scripts which export variables and functions that can be used by other plugins.
+* A `package.yml` file
+* Any number of bash scripts

-Assuming `https://github.com/acme/hello` was a strap plugin repository, here is an example of what its directory structure might look like:
+Assuming `https://github.com/acme/hello` was a strap package repository, here is an example of what its directory structure might look like:

 ```